 The Bonds will be issued by means of a book-entry-only system evidencing ownership and transfer of the Bonds on the records of The Depository Trust Company ("DTC") and its participants.
 Details of payment of the Bonds are more fully described in this Official Statement.
-The Bonds will bear interest from the date of delivery and interest will be payable on January 1, 1996 and semiannually thereafter on July 1 and January 1 calculated on the basis of a 360-day year of twelve 30-day months.
+The Bonds will bear interest from August 1, 1995 and interest will be payable on February 1, 1996 and semiannually thereafter on August 1 and February 1, calculated on the basis of a 360-day year of twelve 30-day months.
 The Bonds are subject to redemption prior to maturity, as more fully described herein.

-The Bonds will constitute general obligations of The Commonwealth of Massachusetts (the "Commonwealth") and the full faith and credit of the Commonwealth are pledged to the payment of the principal of and interest on the Bonds.
-However, for information regarding certain statutory limits on state tax revenue growth and on expenditures for debt service and regarding dedicated state income tax revenues, see "SECURITY FOR THE BONDS" and "Appendix A - Commonwealth Information Statement" under the headings "COMMONWEALTH REVENUES - Limitations on Tax Revenues", "COMMONWEALTH PROGRAMS AND SERVICES - Debt Service" and "COMMONWEALTH BOND AND NOTE LIABILITIES".
+The Bonds will constitute general obligations of The Commonwealth of Massachusetts (the "Commonwealth"), and the full faith and credit of the Commonwealth will be pledged to the payment of the principal of and interest on the Bonds.
+However, for information regarding certain statutory limits on state tax revenue growth and on expenditures for debt service and regarding dedicated state income tax revenues, see "THE BONDS - Security for the Bonds" and "Appendix A - Commonwealth Information Statement" under the headings "COMMONWEALTH REVENUES - Limitations on Tax Revenues," "COMMON-WEALTH PROGRAMS AND SERVICES - Debt Service" and "COMMONWEALTH BOND AND NOTE LIABILITIES."

-The Bonds are offered when, as and if issued and received by the original purchasers, and subject to the unqualified approving opinion as to legality of Ropes & Gray, Boston, Massachusetts, Bond Counsel.
-Certain legal matters will be passed upon for the Commonwealth by Palmer & Dodge, Boston, Massachusetts, Disclosure Counsel.
-Certain legal matters will be passed upon for the Underwriters by their counsel.
-Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C., Boston, Massachusetts.
-The Bonds are expected to be available for delivery at DTC in New York, New York, on or about May 25, 1995.
+The Bonds arc offered when, as and if issued and received by the original purchasers, and subject to the unqualified approving opinion as to legality of Hinckley, Allen & Snyder, Boston, Massachusetts, Bond Counsel.
+Certain legal matters will be passed upon for the Commonwealth by Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C., Boston, Massachusetts, Disclosure Counsel.
+Settlement of the issue is expected at DTC in New York, New York, on or about August 17, 1995.